FurhatRobotics/demo-skill/README.md

 We recommend first running the skill and starting with waking Furhat up and followed by asking Furhat what he can do.
 Once you've ran through the skill a few times, you will have a better chance of understanding the code.

+> **Note**: The skill has certain elements that will not work on the Virtual Furhat, and that require our custom Dog mask and texture for the robot to work as intended.
+These are still included in the skill for developers to learn what is possible, so if you do a demo please avoid or do work-arounds for these.

 ## Running the skill

 1. Clone the repository, `git clone https://github.com/FurhatRobotics/demo-skill`